43rd (Wessex) Infantry Division: Postwar

+In 1985 the division's memory was perpetuated when a new 43rd (Wessex) Brigade was formed as a National Defence Brigade HQ at Wyvern Barracks, Exeter, to command TA units in South West District.
+In 1998 it moved to Bulford Camp and undertook wider responsibilities.
+It was disbanded at Jellalabad Barracks, Tidworth, in December 2014 and merged into 1st Artillery Brigade and Headquarters South West.

 Commanders

 The following officers commanded the division at various times:

 Insignia

 The banner of the kings of Wessex bore a golden Wyvern, a dragon with two eagle-like legs and the barbed tail of a snake.
 The 43rd (Wessex) Division adopted the golden wyvern on a blue square as its formation sign in 1935.